A group of people sit around a table laughing.

 Security risks of P2P payments

-While for the most part, peer-to-peer payment services are secure, there are always risks involved when sending money online.
+While for the most part, peer-to-peer payment services are secure, there are risks involved when sending money online.
 Whether you accidentally send money to the wrong user, or you risk becoming the victim of a scam or data breach, issues can arise.
-Many P2P payment providers use precautions to lower these security risks, from passwords and PINS, to transaction notifications that confirm whether users did indeed send money.
+Many P2P payment providers use precautions to lower these security risks, from passwords and PINs to transaction notifications that confirm whether users did indeed send money.

 To lower the risk of being victimized by fraudsters, only conduct transactions with people you know.
 Read up on the type of fraud monitoring your P2P payment system uses, and research the quality of the financial institution’s customer support network.